DTU Course 02820: Python Programming

 4. Databasing, text and Web mining and Python

-5. GUI and Web serving
+5. Web serving

 6. Project work for the rest of the time.

-8. Exam: December 2011 Building 321, floor 100 Thursday 13th December 2012 starting from 9.00-17:00.
+7. Exam: Sometime in December 2014 Building 321, floor 100 from 8.00-16:00(?)
 (Studiehåndbogen)

 Course material